 Some people will probably think of this post as whiny.
-That’s not my purpose for writing this.
+And maybe it is.
+It wouldn’t be the first time I’ve been accused of being “ungrateful”…even if I AM grateful…for information like this.
+That being said, whining is definitely not my purpose for writing this.
 I just feel like this needs to be said, and my own site is a far better outlet than Facebook or Reddit.

 As you can probably tell by my site, I’m a big fan of finding ways to make more money and solve problems.
 I am constantly reading personal finance and affiliate marketing blogs.
 They do have a TON of really great information.